An Evening in the Sweat Lodge – A Unique Blackfeet Cultural Experience

 After a productive day of service, Lauren and Jayce headed off to the Sweat Lodge offered by a local family.
 It was sure to be a unique and educational cultural experience with our new Blackfeet friends.
 It started with everyone gathering in a small dome no more than four feet high and 20 feet around.
 More than a dozen people crowded – shoulder to shoulder – inside.
 Most of us sat cross-legged with our hands in our laps.
 The local participants were in the process of concluding their Sun Dance, so this meant this would be a longer sweat than usual.

 At the beginning, everyone passed around a ceremonial pipe and said a prayer.
 Then the first “round” began by loading hot stones – which were heated in a fire outside – into the pit inside the sweat.
 Water is then sprinkled on the hot rocks.
 The number of stones (and intensity of heat) increased with each round.
-The door closed, leaving us in complete darkness as the steam began to fill the room.
-Every round consisted of 4 stages before the door is opened.
+The door closed, leaving us in complete darkness as the steam began to fill the lodge.
+Every round consisted of four stages before the door was opened.
 We were told that at any time, if we needed to leave, we could go out of the sweat.
-Tonight, there was a total of 8 rounds, some were warmer than others, and the last was the hottest.
+But, no one left.
+Tonight, there was a total of eight rounds, some were warmer than others, and the last was the hottest.
 Prayers were offered during each round, and some people offered very personal stories about their need for prayer.
 We were encouraged to ask for prayers for anything we needed healed in our lives.
-The exhaustion was immense and the experience was nothing like I have ever gone through.
-It was incredibly gratifying to go through this unique cultural tradition, and I’m thankful they allowed us to join them.
+The leader chanted in Blackfeet, and most local people sang along.

-The biggest takeaway from it all for me was a better understanding of their strong connection to their native religious beliefs.
+The biggest takeaway from it all was a better understanding of their strong connection to their native religious beliefs.
 I myself, not being very religious, was exposed to something genuinely new.
 I will surely tell stories of this Blackfeet cultural experience and others with Global Volunteers for many years to come.